-Following a normal delivery, in the absence of any complications, the mother may be permitted to fly 48 hours after delivery provided she has a 'Fitness to Fly' certificate from her treating obstetrician.
-However, following a Caesarean section, the guest would be permitted to fly after one week and would need a letter from her Obstetrician stating that she is fit to fly.
+Post a normal delivery and in the absence of any complications, the mother would be permitted to fly 48 hours after delivery provided she has a 'Fitness-to-Fly' certificate from her treating obstetrician.

 Post a Caesarean delivery, the mother would be permitted to fly one week after the delivery provided she has a